Nursing Internship

 • Collaborate and communicate effectively with members of the interdisciplinary team.

-• Comply with hospital standards of care, policies and procedures and the nursing practice model to ensure patient safety in all activities.
+• Comply with hospital standards of care, policies, and procedures, and the nursing practice model to ensure patient safety in all activities.

 • Deliver ethical nursing care.